KitchenTableCoders/kitchentablecoders.github.com/_posts/2012-07-21-functional-me.md

 With the ever growing popularity of JavaScript the term Functional Programming is rapidly becoming a household phrase.
 But what is Functional Programming exactly?
 Isn't it just some mathematical silliness?
-Doesn't it abandon the clear and proven principles of Object Orientation?
+Doesn't it abandon the proven principles of Object Orientation?
 Often our conceptions becomes clearer when we are given the opportunity to compare and contrast via direct manipulation.
 Thus we'll explore the ideas behind Functional